marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * Your account was flagged by our Abuse team.

+### Articles

+#### Exceptions for A and An

+Use _an_ before consonants that sound like vowels.

+* Yes: You can trust an honest person.
+* No: You can trust a honet person.

+Use _a_ before vowels that sound like consonants.

+* Yes: There is an United States flag at school.
+* No: There is a United States flag at school.

 ### Capitalization

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.